Russell Lord: Life and work

 During his time at NOMA, Lord has increased the museum's photography collection by over 30%, bringing the collection's total to around 12,000 works.
 Along with museum Director Susan M. Taylor, Lord helped organize the creation and endowment in 2013 of the A. Charlotte Mann and Joshua Pailet Gallery, a gallery dedicated to photographic works on paper.
 In 2018, the photography department was promised a donation of 1,300 photographs from the collection of Tina Freeman by artists such as Dorothea Lange, Sally Mann, Irving Penn, and Alfred Stieglitz.
 This donation was hailed as the “largest and most significant single gift of photographs in the institution’s history.”

 In 2018, Lord published Looking Again: Photography at the New Orleans Museum of Art in conjunction with Aperture and the New Orleans Museum of Art.
 The book, a survey of the museum's photography collection, examines 131 photographic objects, many of which "actively embraced [photography's] curious connection to death and its unique capacity to simultaneously record reality and warp it."

 In 2019, Lord secured another major gift for the photography department, when Del and Ginger Hall established a fund to support the department's activities.
 As Ginger Hall explained, “[Lord] nurtured a relationship that’s helped us grow and consider ways we might inspire others.”
 Also that year, In 2019, Lord was a visiting instructor at the University of New Orleans, teaching a class on the history of photography and curatorial practice.

-It was announced in February, 2021, that NOMA was bequeathed Dr. H. Russell Albright's important photography collection of over 350 works.
-Primarily masterworks by contemporary photographers such as Thomas Ruff, Cindy Sherman, Lorna Simpson, and Hiroshi Sugimoto, the collection also includes some excellent examples of earlier twentieth-century photography by such artists as Brassaï, Bill Brandt, Man Ray, and many others.
+It was announced in February, 2021, that NOMA was bequeathed Dr. H. Russell Albright's photography collection of over 350 works.
+Primarily masterworks by contemporary photographers such as Thomas Ruff, Cindy Sherman, Lorna Simpson, and Hiroshi Sugimoto, the collection also includes some examples of earlier twentieth-century photography by such artists as Brassaï, Bill Brandt, Man Ray, and many others.
 “Russell Albright’s eye was incredibly discerning, a trait that is visible across his collection, be it in his selection of a rich modernist print from the 1930s or a powerful contemporary photograph” said Lord.
 “Albright never shied away from adventurous or even controversial images, amassing a collection that is as critical as it is beautiful.”